jessegrosjean/birch-outline/doc/getting-started.md

 npm install
 ```

-You now have `birch-outline` built and ready to use or hack on.
-The [documented API](./api.md), is relativly stable.
+You now have `birch-outline` built and ready to use.
+The [documented API](./api.md) is relativly stable.
 Everything else is suspect.
-But if you see something that you'd like to use let me know and I'll see if I can get it stable and documented.
+If you want to make an improvement please read the [Contributing](./contributing.md) guide.

-## Process a TaskPaper Outline
+## Node REPL

 The fasted way to start is through the node REPL: